IBM/dbb-git-migration-modeler/schema/README.md

 # Schemas for enabling syntax validation and completion in IDEs

-This folder contains the jsonschema files to be used by developers to enable their preferred YAML editor to perform syntax validation and completion.
+This folder contains the jsonschema files to be used by the DBB Git Migration Modeler users when performing syntax validation and completion with their preferred YAML editor.

 ## Index